extremecoders-re/go-dispatch-proxy/README.md

 ## Installation

 No installation required.
-Grab the latest binary for your platform from the CI server and start speeding up your internet connection!
+Grab the latest binary for your platform from the CI server or from [releases](https://github.com/extremecoders-re/go-dispatch-proxy/releases) and start speeding up your internet connection!

 https://ci.appveyor.com/project/extremecoders-re/go-dispatch-proxy/build/artifacts